Life in Hell: History

 Life in Hell reached the attention of Hollywood producer James L. Brooks, who received one strip—"The Los Angeles Way of Death" from 1982—as a gift from fellow producer Polly Platt.
 In 1985, Brooks contacted Groening with the proposition of developing a series of short animated skits, called "bumpers", for The Tracey Ullman Show.
-Originally, Brooks had wanted Groening to adapt his Life in Hell characters for the show.
-Fearing the loss of ownership rights to his characters, Groening instead created an entirely new batch of characters: the Simpsons.
+Groening opted to not use the Life in Hell characters for the shorts, concerned that if the cartoons were not successful it would adversely affect the strip.
+Instead, Groening created an entirely new batch of characters: the Simpsons.

 As television began to place more demands on his time, however, Groening came to almost exclusively feature single-panel strips or 16-panel grids in which Akbar and Jeff exchange terse jabs.
 This later period also saw the increase of autobiographical strips, perhaps because Groening was influenced by this burgeoning trend in alternative comics.

-Television has also made the strip "safe enough for a number of newspapers to print", according to Groening, who says he has not "toned the strip down at all, other than no longer using profanity" as a concession to daily papers that carry the strip.
+Television had also made the strip "safe enough for a number of newspapers to print", according to Groening, who said he had not "toned the strip down at all, other than no longer using profanity" as a concession to daily papers that carried the strip.

-On December 7, 1998, Groening registered the domain mattgroening.com to publish Life in Hell online; however, the website has remained in its "under construction" state since then, although Groening insists he will "get around to it ... [when he is] ready to wade in on a regular basis."
-As of May 20, 2021, the domain leads to sponsored ad listings with a "This page is under construction - Coming soon!" message in the top right corner below the Network Solutions banner.
+Groening registered the eponymous domain mattgroening.com on December 7, 1998, ostensibly to publish Life in Hell online; although Groening remarked in 2003 that he planned to eventually add content to the site, nothing substantial has ever been posted to it.
+An index page consisting of an image of Binky captioned "This site is under construction" was in place from 2001 through 2011; since then, the site has simply consisted of generic parked domain landing pages.

 Groening decided in 2007, in the wake of the 2006 United States elections, to write "Life Is Swell" above the comic instead of "Life in Hell".
 Though Groening had previously stated that he would never give up the comic strip, in 2009 he indicated that due to troubling times for print newspapers and constant involvement with The Simpsons and Futurama, he would likely one day drop the strip.
 Three years later, Groening announced the strip's conclusion and the final new strip ran on June 16, 2012.
 The final strip shows Akbar or Jeff dancing naked, while the other tells him to stop.
 At the end of the strip he gives up and dances along with him, saying "Well, I tried."